kjolley/BIGSdb_documentation/dbase_setup.rst

   * Enable materialized views: either 'yes' or 'no', default 'no'.

+* profile_submissions

+  * Enable profile submissions (automated submission system): either 'yes' or 'no', default 'no' (version 1.11+).
+  * To enable, you will also need to set submissions="yes".
+By default, profile submissions are disabled since generally new profiles should be accompanied by representative isolate data, and the profile can be extracted from that.

 * query_script

   * Relative web path to bigsdb script.
 Default 'bigsdb.pl' (version 1.11+).